Mudéjar art: Hispanic America

+La Pila fountain, in Chiapa de Corzo, Mexico.
+Built in 1562, it is an example of Mudéjar-Renaissance; of brick and in the shape of a diamond.

 Christian builders and craftsmen carried Mudéjar style elements to the overseas territories of the Spanish empire, especially in the 16th century, complementing Renaissance architecture before the emergence of Baroque.
 The Mudéjar "style" in architecture is most accurately described as a “common visual language” rather than a cohesive structure with particular regulations.
 This led to Mudejar design themes in the New World to be considered purely a continuation of an architectural blend that was unique to Spain.

 The Church of San Miguel in Sucre, Bolivia, provides an example of Mudéjar in Hispanic America with its interior decorations and the open floor plan.
 Mudéjar geometric design can be seen through its octagonal patterned wood ceiling and in the underside of the supporting arches, which are carved with a vegetable motif based on the arabesque.
 San Miguel is a direct inheritor of the Mudéjar and tradition of the expansion and multiplication of an initial pattern.
 Around the octagonal dome, there are more wooden ceiling panels carved with the same pattern as the church's ceiling.
 Additionally, the white stucco walls demonstrate the Baroque influence on the church exemplifying the transculturation found in Spanish architecture.

 Some other notable examples of Mudejar design in Hispanic America are: